-This page was last updated on September 6, 2015.
+This page was last updated on December 24, 2020.

 CML Railroad (CMLR) is a railroad operating over the Comstock Subdivision of Union Pacific's Cedar City Branch, between the re-opened iron mines at Iron Mountain, and UP's Cedar City Branch at Iron Springs, Utah.
 Rail access to the nation's railroad network is provided via UP's Cedar City Branch between Cedar City and the Salt Lake City-to-Los Angeles mainline at Lund, Utah.

-(Read more about Utah Southern Railroad, which operated UP's Comstock Subdivision from 2006 to late 2011)
+(Read more about Utah Southern Railroad, which operated UP's Comstock Subdivision from 2008 to late 2011)

 As of August 2013, CML Metals operated three 92-car trains every week, from Iron Springs to the Port of Long Beach, California.
 All trains, loaded and empty travel directly between Iron Springs and Long Beach, by way of UP's former LA&SL route.
 The iron ore is no longer shipped from either Stockton or Richmond.

 Due to falling prices of iron ore on the world market, the Iron Mountain Project was shut down for an indefinite period.
 (Palladon Ventures press release dated October 18, 2014)

 May 5, 2015

 All of the assets of CML Metals were sold to Black Iron LLC, a new company incorporated on April 14, 2015 for the purpose of assuming ownership of CML Metals.